+RHD is the most common cause of valvular heart disease in LMICs.
 There were an estimated 372,000 deaths or 14.3 million DALYs from RHD globally in 2000 and 337,000 deaths or 12.0 million DALYs in 2012 (WHO 2015).
-Most contemporary reports on RHD have come from South Asia, Pacific Islands, and Sub-Saharan Africa; many indigenous communities in Asia and Pacific show a high prevalence of RF and RHD risk factors (Carapetis and others 2005; Omurzakova and others 2009).
-The burden of RHD in terms of prevalence is an active topic in the literature (Zuhlke and Steer 2013).
-Studies using echocardiography-based methods of measuring prevalence in schoolchildren have demonstrated a 10-fold higher prevalence of valvular abnormalities, compared to prevalence reported using clinical diagnostic methods (Marijon and others 2007).
-Little is known about the natural history of these asymptomatic cases, compared to the smaller number of symptomatic cases that have traditionally been reported (Zuhlke and Mayosi 2013).
+Most contemporary reports on RHD have come from South Asia, the Pacific Islands, and Sub-Saharan Africa; many indigenous communities in Asia and Pacific show a high prevalence of ARF and RHD risk factors (Carapetis and others 2005; Omurzakova and others 2009).
+The burden of RHD as measured by prevalence is an active topic in the literature (Zühlke and Steer 2013).
+Studies using echocardiography-based methods of measuring prevalence in schoolchildren have demonstrated a 10-fold higher prevalence of valvular abnormalities, compared with prevalence reported using clinical diagnostic methods (Marijon and others 2007).
+Little is known about the natural history of these asymptomatic cases compared with the smaller number of symptomatic cases that have traditionally been reported (Zühlke and Mayosi 2013).